The Best Pokémon Movies, Ranked

 That being said, it’s not quite as great as some of the other films on this list, despite having so many iconic moments that encapsulate the Indigo League era of Pokemon.

-The main thing that holds it back is the super odd “Pokemon shouldn’t fight” message that doesn’t hold up to a first grader’s scrutiny.
+The main thing that holds it back is the super odd “Pokemon shouldn’t fight” message that’s the focal point of the second half of the film.
+In a world primarily focused on training and battling, that sort of logic doesn’t hold up to a first grader’s scrutiny.

-Still, the opening credits where Pokemon battles with each of his iconic Pokemon versus other well known Pokemon from Kanto, followed closely by a Dragonite soaring into frame carrying a messenger bag is probably the single best sequence in any Pokemon movie to date.
+Still, the opening credits where Ash battles with each of his iconic Pokemon versus other well known Pokemon from Kanto, followed closely by a Dragonite soaring into frame carrying a messenger bag, is probably the single best sequence in any Pokemon movie to date.

 Pokémon The Movie 3

 This Pokemon Movie stands apart from the rest because of how small the stakes seem in comparison to the usual “end of the world” fare we get in these films.
-We’re just dealing with the fate of one girl.
+Here, we’re just dealing with the fate of one girl.

-In some ways, this episode feels like something out of Stranger Things, and it works.
-You get drawn into the little girls dream world and worry about her in a way that feels more convincing than some nebulous threat to Pokemon-kind.
+In some ways, this film feels like something out of Stranger Things, and it works.
+You get drawn into the little girl’s dream world and worry about her in a way that feels more convincing than some nebulous threat to Pokemon-kind.

 That being said, the absolute best part of this film is the showdown between Charizard and Entei.
 It’s easily one of Charizard’s best moments, and the last time we see him as a regular character in the Pokemon movies.